ibm-watson-data-lab/cloudant-food-tracker/README.md

 At the end of the lesson, you’ll be able to:

   1. Understand the Cloudant document model:
-    1. Key-value storage for basic data types
+    1. Key-value storage for simple data types
-    1. Attachment storage for binary photos
+    1. Attachment storage for binary data
     1. The document ID and revision ID
   1. Store and retrieve meal data using the Cloudant Sync datastore